Home > 0.683 BELLHOUSING(B.O.P.) > 9785581

 Factory correct applications are your responsibility.
 GM made part and part # changes with no rhyme but a reason (no production interruptions at any cost).

-Application charts are for replacement parts that were available at the time of parts book printing.
+Application charts are for replacement parts that were available at the time of parts book printing, and when possible model specific assembly manuals.

 My observations come from the parts I have in my collection or other reliable sources your parts may differ.